IS THERE A RISK IN APPLYING FOR CHILDHOOD ARRIVALS?

 On September 5th, 2017, Attorney General Jess Sessions announced that the DACA program would be coming to an end in six months.
 The government will no longer be accepting new applications for the DACA program.
 However, if you've already received DACA status and will need to apply for a renewal within the next six months, you should do so as soon as possible.
 The current administration will honor work permits through their expiration date, so getting in your renewal information could help you remain in the United States legally.
 While it's likely that the program is going to come to an end in six months, it's unknown as to how congress will deal with undocumented immigrants who currently hold DACA status.
 You can stay up-to-date by reading our blog, where we'll be posting updates about the DACA changes as they become available.

-Free Consultations for Questions and Concerns About Your DACA Status
+Schedule A Consultation for Questions and Concerns About Your DACA Status

 If you are concerned about your current DACA status, unsure about what to do next, or have questions about how or when to apply for a renewal, you need to speak to an immigration lawyer as soon as possible.
 Right now you still have time to take action to protect yourself and your family, but the clock is definitely ticking.
-The Law Offices of Diron Rutty, LLC are offering free consultations to anyone in the New York and Poughkeepsie area who has questions about DACA and what they should do keep about their immigration status.
-These consultations are free to you and completely confidential.
+The Law Offices of Diron Rutty, LLC are offering consultations to anyone in the New York and Poughkeepsie area who has questions about DACA and what they should do keep about their immigration status.
+These consultations are completely confidential.
 You can get answers to your questions and we can inform you as to how we can help you with the next steps that you need to take.

 As immigration attorneys practicing in New York and Poughkeepsie, we can evaluate your situation to determine if deferred action is right for you.
 If so, we can help you understand the process, gather and complete the necessary paperwork and get your application processed in a timely manner.
 Please call our office at (718) 324-0404 or (845) 849-9201, use the form at the right, or email us at info@DironRuttyLLC.com for assistance.
 We're looking forward to speaking with you and helping you get the best possible outcome for your immigration status.